chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

-**Rules**, like the ``epsilon`` for :py:class:`~zennit.rules.Epsilon`, the ``gamma`` for :py:class:`~zennit.rules.Gamma`, and ``zero_params`` for all **Rules** based on :py:class:`~zennit.core.BasicHook`, which can for example be used to ignore the bias in the layer-wise relevance computation:
+**Rules**, like the ``epsilon`` for :py:class:`~zennit.rules.Epsilon`, the ``gamma`` for :py:class:`~zennit.rules.Gamma`, and ``zero_params`` for all **Rules** based on :py:class:`~zennit.core.BasicHook`, which can for example be used to set the bias to zero during the layer-wise relevance computation:

 .. code-block:: python